sirnicolaz/stackmob-ruby/README.md

 ## Interacting With Your API in Your Application

-When you include `StackMob::ControllerMethods` in your `ApplicationController` you get a couple of convenience methods to use in your controller actions. `sm_datastore` and `sm_push` provide per-request instances of `StackMob::DataStore` & `StackMob::Push` (for more information on Push see "Sending Push Messages from your Application").
+When you include `StackMob::Helpers` in your `ApplicationController` you get a couple of convenience methods to use in your controller actions. `sm_datastore` and `sm_push` provide per-request instances of `StackMob::DataStore` & `StackMob::Push` (for more information on Push see "Sending Push Messages from your Application").
 An example action, which returns a list of usernames for each user object record is below:

     class MyController < ApplicationController